snac-cooperative/snac_eac_cpf_utils/readme.md

     ./exec_record.pl config=test_eac.cfg &

-Output EAD-CPF will be in the directory specified by config optios "output_dir", and "chunk_prefix" with numeric suffixes.
+Output EAD-CPF will be in the directory specified by config options "output_dir", and "chunk_prefix" with numeric suffixes.
 For example ./devx_1, ./devx_2 and so on.
 Messages from the scripts will be in "log_file", which is tmp_test_er.log for test_eac.cfg.
 You can monitor the progress of the run with "tail" and the log file.